mikemaccana/mikemaccana-Sol_Q423/reveal/CAPSTONE.md

 - Requester - wishes to know revealers identity
 - Revealer - may wish to reveal their identity, but if so, only toi the requester

+Step 0: requester sends the URL for the reveal server to the revealer

 Step 1: [deliberately implemented in a basic way for Capstone] a revealer POSTs their own pubkey and requester pubkey to a non-blockchain server.
 The server looks up stored identity information, and if found, sends the revealer a serialised TX using the same mechanism as Solana Pay (details of the TX in next step).

 https://github.com/solana-labs/solana-pay/blob/master/SPEC.md#post-response